How to calculate small business corporation tax

 This is a self-assessed tax levied on company profits as well as any money your business makes from investments or selling capital assets for more than they cost.

-This means it’s your company’s responsibility to calculate how much is owed and pay it to HMRC in advance of filing your company tax return (CT600) opens in new window, which must be filed with HMRC within 12 months of the end of the financial year.
+This means it’s your company’s responsibility to calculate how much is owed and pay it to HMRC in advance of filing your company tax return (CT600), which must be filed with HMRC within 12 months of the end of the accounting period.

 For example, if your financial year ran from the 1st of January to 31st of December, you would need to calculate and pay any tax due within nine months and one day of the financial year end.